Information for Students & Advisors

-- take CMB 405 & 406 (Cell & Molecular Biology lecture & lab) in your junior or first semester senior year.
+- take CMB 405 & 406 (Cell & Molecular Biology lecture & lab) in your junior year or first semester of your senior year.

 - begin independent research prior to your final Fall semester.
-We encourage you to begin research much, much earlier in your undergraduate career however.
-It can be beneficial to at least begin your research during the spring/summer periods.
-You will ultimately be presenting your research in the Capstone course (CMB 495) which is offered both semesters for the 19-20 academic year & generally is taken during your final semester.
+We encourage you to begin research much, much earlier in your undergraduate career.
+It can be beneficial to at least begin your research during the spring/ summer periods.
+You will ultimately be presenting your research in the Capstone course (CMB 495) which is offered in the Winter semester & generally is taken during your final semester.
 You will hear about research options in the CMB 250 course, but please also talk with your advisor.
-Information regarding research & internship opportunities is also posted on the CMB website.
+Information regarding research &internship opportunities is also posted on the CMB website.
 See the next page for more information.

 CMB Combined BS/MS Degree Program - Upon finishing this program (designed to take 5 years), you will have both a BS and an MS degree from the CMB Department – this is both a time & tuition dollar-saving program.
 You apply for entrance to this program as a junior after taking the coursework required for consideration (https://www.gvsu.edu/cmb/combined-degree-program-accelerated-bs-ms-in-cell-82.htm).
 Please take a look at this link for more information & talk to your advisor if you are interested.
-You will apply directly to the CMB Department rather than to the GVSU graduate school.
+You will apply using the graduate application site: https://www.gvsu.edu/admissions/graduate-application-24.htm

 - Courses can be repeated once without additional permissions.